soziologikus/SleepWell/README.md

 # SleepWell

-A motion detector connected to a Raspberry Pi tracks the movements you do during you are asleep.
+A motion detector connected to a Raspberry Pi tracks your movements during you are asleep.
 The movements are saved in a file you can analyze statistically.